 In the US, nearly $1.7bn is spent on Valentine’s gifts for pets.
 That’s right.
 God bless America

-Lemonade has a new product line: pet health insurance.
-There’s actually some good insight as to why, in that around 70% of Lemonade's customers also own pets
+Lemonade has a new product line: pet preventative healthcare insurance.
+There’s actually some good insight on preventative healthcare insurance as to why, in that around 70% of Lemonade’s customers also own pets

 Figo is now the largest independent US pet insurance provider after being valued at $125m off the back of a $5m, 4% equity stake investment

 Another amazing fact I read this week, Apple Pay is on track to account for 10% of all global card transactions.
 TEN PERCENT.
 That’s huge.
 I dug a little deeper as I’ve never been a fan and seemingly it’s already sitting at 5%.
 How about that?

 I imagine not a huge threat for the card giants but the PayPals of the world must be hating them right now.

 Right, time to call it a day.
 We’ve a new Spøtlight this week – an interview with Irene van den Brink, CCO of Digital Insurance Group.
 In it, she runs us through their experience with insurance partnerships in both Europe and Latin America, and drop some hints about some of their upcoming 2020 activity.

 Have good weekends all.